Kyoto Koka University ロゴ

 Faculty of Nursing, Social Work and Rehabilitation Science Department of Social Work and Rehabilitation Science Speech-language Hearing Therapy Major

-Become a speech-language pathologist who supports the joy of communication.
+Become a speech-language hearing therapist who supports the joy of communication.

 2.Plenty of opportunities to learn about clinical practice in real-life settings